Red Flag Warning issued for Granite, Green, Ferris, Rattlesnake Mountains by NWS - NewsBreak

 Red Flag Warning issued for Granite, Green, Ferris, Rattlesnake Mountains by NWS

-Effective: 2021-08-09 13:17:00 MDT Expires: 2021-08-10 20:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now....or will shortly.
-A combination of strong winds...low relative humidity...and warm temperatures can contribute to extreme fire behavior.
-Target Area: Granite, Green, Ferris, Rattlesnake Mountains; Lincoln and Uinta Counties, Lower Elevations; Sweetwater County, Rock Springs BLM, Flaming Gorge NRA; Upper Green River Basin, Rock Springs BLM RED FLAG WARNING NOW IN EFFECT UNTIL 8 PM MDT TUESDAY * IMPACTS: Low Humidities and Strong Gusty Winds will create erratic fire behavior and new fire starts. * AFFECTED AREA: In Central WY Fire Zone....289.
-In Southwest WY Fire Zones...277...279.
-In West Central WY Fire Zone....278. * COUNTIES AFFECTED: In Central WY...Fremont...Natrona.
-In Southwest WY...Sweetwater...Uinta.
-In West Central WY...Lincoln...Sublette. * WIND: Monday: West 15 to 25 mph with gusts up to 40 mph.
-Tuesday: West 15 to 25 mph with gusts up to 35 mph. * HUMIDITY: Monday: 12 to 14 percent.
-Tuesday: 7 to 10 percent.alerts.weather.gov
+Effective: 2021-08-10 19:58:00 MDT Expires: 2021-08-10 20:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Target Area: Granite, Green, Ferris, Rattlesnake Mountains; Lincoln and Uinta Counties, Lower Elevations; Sweetwater County, Rock Springs BLM, Flaming Gorge NRA; Upper Green River Basin, Rock Springs BLM RED FLAG WARNING WILL EXPIRE AT 8 PM MDT THIS EVENING Gusty west wind will continue to decrease Tuesday evening.
+Therefore, the warning will be allowed to expire.
+Overnight relative humidity recovery will be poor.alerts.weather.gov

 Comments / 0